lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2026-07-02-Dottie_Number.md

 All this time, we were continuing to work in the locale because we needed the lemma that the derivative of $g$ is negative.
 But now, we are finished with $g$ and leave the locale.
+We can refer to facts proved inside the locale using the prefix `Dottie`.

 <pre class="source">
 <span class="keyword2 keyword">end</span>